hyperledger-archives/fabric/docs/protocol-spec.md

  - Replay attack resistance mechanism is not available
  - Invocation access control can be enforced at the application layer: it is up to the application to leverage the infrastructure's tools properly for security to be guaranteed.
-This means, that if the application ignores to *bind* the transaction binding offered by our fabric, secure transaction processing  may be at risk.
+This means, that if the application fails to *bind* the transaction binding offered by the fabric, secure transaction processing may be at risk.

 #### 4.7.1 Simplified client

-Client side enrollment and transaction creation is performed entirely by a non-validating peer who plays the role of an online wallet.
+Client-side enrollment and transaction creation are performed entirely by a non-validating peer that plays the role of an online wallet.
-In particular, the end-user leverages his registration credentials <username, password> to open an account to a non-validating peer and uses these credentials to further authorize the peer to build transactions on the user's behalf.
+In particular, the end-user leverages their registration credentials <username, password> to open an account to a non-validating peer and uses these credentials to further authorize the peer to build transactions on the user's behalf.
 It needs to be noted, that such a design does not provide secure **authorization** for the peer to submit transactions on behalf of the user, as a malicious peer could impersonate the user.
 Details on the specifications of a design that deals with the security issues of online wallet can be found is Section 4.5.